BSc (Hons) Building and Construction Engineering

 - Building Control Officer.

-You may also wish to stay on at Buckinghamshire New University and study our part-time MSc Engineering Design
+You may also wish to stay on at Buckinghamshire New University and study a postgraduate degree, such as MSc Engineering Design.